 You may even go back to a list of questions to ask each other before getting married.
 It's never too late to open the lines of communication about the really important issues.
-You may or may not have fully discussed the deal breaker issues before you got married — think children, money, sex, religion, fidelity, abuse, addictions, chores, and in-laws.
-Most of these need to reviewed regularly as views will change as a person matures and new factors, such as children, a new job, or moving to a new location, come into play.
+You may or may not have fully discussed the deal-breaker issues before you got married — think children, money, sex, religion, fidelity, abuse, addictions, chores, and in-laws.
+Most of these need to be reviewed regularly as views will change as a person matures and new factors, such as children, a new job, or moving to a new location come into play.

 What are our dreams and future plans?